When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 This is due to their long-shared history in the manufacturing sector.

-Ideally, a good MRP system helped them reduce inventory levels, associated costs, shortages, and better plan delivery and purchasing schedules.
+Ideally, a good MRP system helps them reduce inventory levels, associated costs, and shortages and better plan delivery and purchasing schedules.
 But as manufacturing businesses grew and their requirements became more complex, manufacturers demanded a better solution.

 MRPII was MRP's next evolution.
 A MRPII system had MRP functionalities, plus capabilities like in-depth capacity planning, general accounting, quality assurance and so on.

-This worked until 1990, when a new breed of solutions started hitting the market.
+This worked until 1990, when a new breed of solutions hit the market.